ebruun/zivid_camera/README.md

 # zerowaste

-no builds export of ziv261_cfab250 environment (so mac and windows work):
+## Making clean environment.yml file

+export only explictly downloaded packages:

-`conda env export --from-history --name zivid_tests> environment2.yml`
+`conda env export --from-history --name rigidity_theory > environment.yml`

+create new from environment.yml file:
 `conda env create`

-if you change the the conda environment, make sure to update the env name in .git/hooks/pre-commit file
+check to see if this works for windows...

+## Linting and Pre-commit

+make sure .pre-commit-config.yaml file is up to date

+language_version: python (use system version of python)

+run this: `pre-commit install`

+in .vscode/settings.json make sure formatonsave = TRUE

 ## Zivid Code